geosolutions-it/MapStore2/docs/developer-guide/configuration-files.md

 ## Back-end Configuration Files

 They are `.properties` files or `.xml` files, and they allow to configure the various parts of the back-end.
 In source code they are located in `java/web/src/main/resources`.
-When  `MapStore.war` is build they will be under the directory `/WEB-INF/classes`.
+In the `MapStore.war` they are under the directory `/WEB-INF/classes`.

 The following are the main configuration files for the backend: